Parquery/gocontracts/README.md

 that the contracts are included in the documentation and automatically reflected in the code.

-(If you need invariants, please let us know by commenting on this issue: https://github.com/Parquery/gocontracts/issues/25.)

 Workflow
 --------
 You invoke gocontracts on an individual Go file.
 Gocontracts will parse the file